CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The town master's hall is a solid structure, adorned with sturdy stone walls, a sloping wooden roof, and a bell tower at the rear.
 A public notice, written in Common, is affixed to a board next to the front door.
 It announces, "REWARD - Orcs near Wyvern Tor!
 Those willing to confront the orc threat should inquire within."
 The notice is stamped with the town's seal and features an inscrutable signature.
 ```

 Tuntin does not have a functioning government, but the residents elect a town master annually.
 The town master serves as an arbiter in minor disputes and manages any essential records.
 The present town master is Harbin Wester, a rotund and pompous elderly mudblood who works as a banker.
-However, he is entirely cowed by the Redbrands and dismisses them as "just a group of mercenaries, not much trouble, really."
+However, he is entirely cowed by the Lavender Lancers and dismisses them as "just a group of mercenaries, not much trouble, really."

 The town master's hall includes a small yet functional jail in its cellar, featuring two cells.
 Harbin holds the keys to these cell doors.